gravity-ui/uikit/src/components/Alert/README.md

 ## Alert message

-`message` - the message of the alert.
-It should completely explain the content of the alert.
+`message` - message of the alert.
+It should fully explain the content of the alert.

 ## Alert onClose

-`onClose` - a callback function that is called when the close button of the alert is clicked.
-When this property is defined, a close button is being displayed.
+`onClose` - callback function called when a user clicks the alert's close button.
+When this property is defined, a close button is visible.

 <!--LANDING_BLOCK
 <ExampleBlock